firecmsco/firecms/README.md

 FireCMS has a good separation of concerns.
-All the logic related to Firebase/Firestore is abstracted away behind 3 interfaces: `DataSource`, `StorageSource` and `AuthDelegate`.
+All the logic related to Firebase/Firestore is abstracted away behind 3 interfaces: `DataSource`, `StorageSource` and `AuthController`.
 This means you can extend or even completely replace those 3 implementations with your own.

 ## Included example